 Any legal Ohio resident with a disability and a need for a computer is eligible for the program.
 The program is also open to families who have children with disabilities, as long as the computer is used primarily by the child.
 Computers are limited to one per household.
 Because requests for computers usually exceed our supply, persons receiving computers cannot request another computer for three years.

 What Type of Computer Will I Receive?

 Because the AT Ohio Computer Redistribution Program accepts various types of computer donations, we cannot fulfill requests for particular brands.
-Our minimum specifications are as follows: Pentium III 1 gigabyte (GHz) processor or faster/newer, 10 gigabytes hard drive, 512 megabytes of RAM, modem (if needed), CD drive, 15" monitor, speakers, keyboard and a mouse.
+Our minimum specifications are as follows: 1 gigahertz (GHz) processor or faster/newer, 40 gigabytes hard drive, 512 megabytes of RAM, modem (if needed), CD drive, flat-panel monitor, speakers, keyboard and a mouse.
 We do not and cannot make special accommodations with regards to RAM, hard drives or processor speeds.
-Each computer comes with a Windows™ XP operating system and a Windows™ compatible open source office suite (word processor, spread sheet, database program.)
+Each computer comes with either a LINUX-based or a Windows™-based operating system and a compatible open-soure office suite.

 Please note: Although we solicit and accept laptop computer donations, we rarely have laptop computers in stock.
 We do not keep a separate laptop computer waitlist.
 By applying to our program, you are applying for a desktop computer.
 If you want to make a request for a laptop, you will receive one if one is available, when you reach the top of the waitlist.
 More than likely, you will receive a desktop computer.